aws-dev-staging/test-guidance/README.md

 ### Use InfoSec-Approved Private Internal Package Repository with SageMaker Studio Notebook

-Assuming the data scientist's external package repository has been approved by InfoSec, users can use their SageMaker Studio Notebook to download the validated external packages using the newly-created private internal repository package - Please see [Download package version assets](https://docs.aws.amazon.com/codeartifact/latest/ug/download-assets.html) from the AWS CodeArtifact User Guide:
+Assuming the data scientist's external package repository has been approved by InfoSec, users can use their SageMaker Studio Notebook to download the approved external packages using the newly-created private internal repository package - Please see [Download package version assets](https://docs.aws.amazon.com/codeartifact/latest/ug/download-assets.html) from the AWS CodeArtifact User Guide:

 ```sh
 aws codeartifact get-package-version-asset --domain <YOUR-CODEARTIFACT-DOMAIN> \